3 Reasons Why Home Ownership Matters

 Achieving Your Dreams

 Since the founding of the United States of America, our founding fathers shared the belief that home ownership provided security and the pursuit of happiness for a country’s citizens.
 These ideas are valid still today as home ownership gives families both emotional and financial stability.
-Additionally, owning a home also appreciates over time while boosting homeowner equity which boosts household wealth.
+Additionally, a home’s value appreciates over time while boosting homeowner equity which increases household wealth.